VirtualPlantLab/SkyDomes.jl/README.md

 source that will emmit a number of rays given by `nrays_dir`.
 Diffuse solar radiation is represented by a hemispherical dome of directional light sources that will emmit a total of `nrays_dif` rays.
-The angular distribution of the diffuse solar radiation and the discretization of the sky dome can be modified via `dome_method, sky_model`, `ntheta` and `nphi`.
+The angular distribution of the diffuse solar radiation and the discretization of the SkyDomes dome can be modified via `dome_method, SkyDomes_model`, `ntheta` and `nphi`.
 See API documentation and [VPL documentation](http://virtualplantlab.com/) for details.

 Once the light sources are created, a ray tracing object can be generated